Can you help me identify the variety of this boxwood plant?

 6 years agoRelated Discussions

-Can you help me identify these plants?
+Can you help me to identify this plant?

 Comments (32)Sorry, palms are definitely not my area :-( A wild guess would be Washingtonia filifera ....
 I would suggest you start a new post for each plant you need an id for.
 People often skip long posts because they don't know there are new plants appearing.
 It looks from a brief skim as if a whole thread is about the first plant asked about.
 But keep them coming.
 It's a slow time on the Forum.
 The succulent in the sand is Carpobrotus edulis.
 Invasive in Europe, even as far as Cornwall....See Morebossyvossy